morphonets/SNT/README.md

 SNT is [ImageJ](https://imagej.net/)'s framework for semi-automated tracing, visualization, quantitative analyses and modeling of neuronal morphology.
 For tracing, SNT supports modern multi-dimensional microscopy data, and highly-customizable routines.
 For data analysis, SNT features advanced visualization tools, access to all major morphology databases, and support for whole-brain circuitry data.

 Most importantly, SNT can be used as a regular application or as a scripting library.
 Python (through [pyimagej](https://github.com/imagej/pyimagej)) and  all of SciJava's scripting languages are supported.
 It is distributed with [Fiji](https://imagej.net/Fiji) and supersedes the original [Simple Neurite Tracer](#backwards-compatibility) plug-in.

-Please check [SNT's publication](https://doi.org/10.1101/2020.07.13.179325)  for details.
+It also incorporates several other neuroanatomy-related plugins. **See  [SNT's publication](https://doi.org/10.1101/2020.07.13.179325)  for details**.

 ## Features
 ### Tracing

 * Support for up to 5D multidimensional images (including multichannel, and those with a time axis).
 While tracing, visibility of non-traced channels can be toggled at will
 * Precise placement of nodes is aided by a local search that automatically snaps the cursor to neurites wihin a 3D neighborhood
 * A* search can be performed on a second, non-displayed image.
 This allows for e.g., tracing on a pre-process (filtered) image while interacting with the unfiltered image (or vice-versa).
 If enough RAM is available toggling between the two data sources is immediate
 * Tracing can be interleaved with image processing routines
 * Tracing is scriptable.
 Interactive scripts allow for real-time inspection of results
 * Paths can be tagged, searched, grouped and filtered by morphometric properties (length, radius, etc.)